sql-machine-learning/elasticdl/docs/designs/data_transform.md

 LABEL label
 ```

 SQLFlow will compile the `COLUMN` expression to Python code of data transformation.
-Let's take the SQLFlow statement of WideAndDeepClassifier above for example to describe the compilation workflow in the next section.
+Let's take the SQLFlow statement above for example to describe the compilation workflow step by step in the next section.

 ### COLUMN Expression Compilation Workflow